-Leeuwarden offers an affordable and comfortable lifestyle in a beautiful old city surrounded by green spaces and waterways.
+Leeuwarden offers an affordable and comfortable lifestyle in a beautiful old city to live in, all surrounded by green spaces and waterways.

 Leeuwarden was founded along the shores of the Middelzee in the second century AD and is around 2 hrs 20 minutes from Amsterdam by train, or 1.5 hours by car.
 Originally a farming center, Leeuwarden enjoyed good trade relations until the 15th century when the waterway silted up, effectively stopping all trade by boat.
 In 1435, Leeuwarden was granted town-rights, becoming the capital city of the region in 1504.
 At this time the central government and jurisdiction settled here and the city became the residence of the Frisian stadtholders.

 Today Leeuwarden is the administrative, economic, educational, and cultural heart of Friesland (625,000 inhabitants), which has its own language: Stadsfries or Stadfries – a mixture of Hollandic dialect vocabulary and West Frisian grammar.